-Children’s Health Scotland is the leading children’s health charity in Scotland.
-We are the only charity dedicated to informing, promoting, and campaigning on behalf of the needs and rights of all children and young people with health conditions and we work directly with families and carers to support the health and wellbeing of children and young people.
+Children’s Health Scotland is the leading children’s health charity in Scotland and we’re the only charity dedicated to informing, promoting, and campaigning on behalf of the needs and rights of all children and young people with health conditions.

 We have a range of guides on aspects of preparing a child for healthcare intervention and treatment:

 - DENTAL HEALTH GUIDE

 - THE GP SERVICE FOR CHILDREN AND YOUNG PEOPLE

 - WHAT TO EXPECT WHEN YOUR CHILD GOES TO HOSPITAL